ivh/tmy.se/content/lego-science-tower.md

 [![lego-science-tower]({photo}lego-science-tower.jpg "lego-science-tower")]({static}/pic/lego-science-tower.jpg)

-Last night I finally finished buil:ding my Lego Science Tower.
+Last night I finally finished building my Lego Science Tower.
 The set is not official but originates from a [crowd-funding](https://www.youtube.com/watch?v=PJBhOAIyWZU) effort by Bricklink.
 The sealed box had been sitting in my office for two years until I recently brought it home to have some fun with it.